rigaya/NVEnc/NVEncC_Options.en.md

 Example 2: --audio-stream :stereo
 Convert any audio track to stereo.

-Example 3: - audio-stream 2?5.1,5.1:stereo
+Example 3: --audio-stream 2?5.1,5.1:stereo
 While encoding the 2nd 5.1 ch audio track of the input file as 5.1 ch, another stereo downmixed audio track will be generated from the same source audio track.
 ```

-##### Available symbols
+**Available symbols**
 ```
 mono       = FC
 stereo     = FL + FR